JohanPlAr/villa-solhem/README.md

 ![Color pallet](documentation/color-pallet.png)

-- Blue color was used as the main color of the website to represent the evening the ocean.
+- Blue color was used as the main color of the website to represent the evening sky and the ocean.

 - Light Blue Color was used as a contrast to the darker blue to resemble clear blue mid day sky.